saleor/saleor-docs/docs/api-process/check-out.md

   - `totalPrice` - the total price of the checkout lines and shipping costs

+  - `isShippingRequired` - tells whether shipping is required for this checkout

-  - `availablePaymentGateways` - a list of payment gateways which are currently configured on your Saleor server and can be used to pay for the checkout.
+  - `availablePaymentGateways` - a list of payment gateways which are currently configured on your Saleor server and can be used to pay for the checkout

   - `availableShippingMethods` - a list of available shipping methods for this checkout.
-If the items in the cart require shipment, setting a shipping method is mandatory.
+If the items in the cart require shipment, setting a shipping method is mandatory

 - `created` - a boolean field which tells whether a new checkout object was created, or an existing one was used.
-E.g., if an authenticated user had a unfinished checkout before, it would be reused.
+E.g., if an authenticated user had a unfinished checkout before, it would be reused

 - `errors` - list of errors that could occur during mutation execution